lrspeiser/sigmagravity/README.md

 Ablation studies (SI §12) confirm that removing any gate worsens RAR scatter.
 The gates are necessary, not decorative.

+### 6.4 Gaia Velocity Correlations: Three Independent Confirmations

+The Gaia velocity correlation analysis (§5.4) provides three independent confirmations of the coherence framework:

+1. **Coherence length cross-validation:** The coherence length $\ell_0 \approx 5$ kpc appears in a completely independent observable (stellar velocity correlations vs rotation curves) and galactic system (Milky Way vs external spirals).
+The fitted value of 4.9 kpc matches SPARC calibration within uncertainties.

+2. **Kolmogorov shearing mechanism:** The scale-dependent anisotropy—from isotropic at small separations to ratio ~2.8 at 3.5 kpc—confirms the Kolmogorov shearing mechanism that underlies the winding gate (§2.5).
+This is a novel prediction with no analog in MOND or ΛCDM.

+3. **Swing amplification:** The statistically significant enhancement at 2.3 kpc (Δχ² = 40.8, p < 10⁻⁸) demonstrates swing amplification—the collective self-gravity regeneration of coherence that explains how $N_{\rm crit,eff} \sim 150$ can exceed the naive estimate of ~10.

+These confirmations are particularly compelling because they test different physical mechanisms: (1) validates the coherence scale, (2) validates the shearing physics, (3) validates the collective response.
+Together they provide evidence that the framework captures real physics, not just curve-fitting.

 ---

 ## 7. Predictions & Falsifiability